pwittchen/SkretchNoise/README.md

 - breadboard
 - cables

+### Conceptual schematics of the circuit

-_Detailed description will be added in the future._
+_Conceptual schematics will be added later._

 Photos
 ------